How to use TOPOLINK

 The executable must be run with:

-topolink inputfile.inp > topolink.log
+topolink inputfile.inp model.pdb > topolink.log

-The ouput file generated by TopoLink contains two sections which are of
+The ouput file generated by TopoLink contains two sections which are of interest of the investigator:-

 1. The result of the search of each topological distance.